mantielero/VapourSynth.nim/README.md

 Source("video.mkv")
 ```

-Optional parameters requires importing the `option` module and needs using the keyword `some`.
-For example:
+Optional parameters requires importing the `options` module, which provides the keyword `some`.
+It is used as follows:

 ```nim
 import vapoursynth, options